-Condition listed in HEAplus Definition Associated and Related Conditions Urinary Tract Infection (UTI) An infection in any part of the Cystitis urinary system, including the Hydronephrosis kidneys, ureters, bladder, and Pyelonephritis urethra.
+Condition listed in HEAplus Definition Associated and Related Conditions Urinary Tract Infection (UTI) An infection in any part of the Cystitis urinary system, including the kidneys, ureters, bladder, and Hydronephrosis bladder, and Pyelonephritis urethra.
 Urosepsis

 Gastrointestinal

 Gastrointestinal conditions are related to the stomach, intestines, esophagus, liver, gall bladder and pancreas.
 These conditions are listed and described in the definitions section below.